ManuelCalavera97/AccountAPI/README.md

 ## Install

-To launch the api, download `AccountApiv1` archive with the published project, unarchive it and run the `AccountApiv1.exe` file.
+To launch the api, download `AccountApiv1` archive with the published project, unarchive it and run the `AccountApiv1.exe` file with admin rights.
 Api will be hosted on your local machine and will be avalible at **localhost:5001;localhost:5000** (Requires Visual Studio 2019 installed with the **ASP.NET and web development** workload).

 ## Documentation